testdrivenio/flask-htmx-tailwind/draft.md

 (venv)$ set FLASK_PROD=production # for windows
 ```

-The, remove the dist and the cache folders, before starting the app:
+Then, remove the dist and the cache folders, before starting the app:

 ```bash
 (venv)$ rm -rf static/.webassets-cache static/dist